Ryanb58/blackandwhiteboard/memory-bank/progress.md

 - Created toolbar UI with color picker and utility buttons
 - Added MIT license to the project root
 - Configured Vite to build to the /docs folder for GitHub Pages hosting
+- Fixed file paths to use relative paths for GitHub Pages compatibility

 ## Notes
 - The project has moved from planning to implementation phase